 - Misinterpret people’s behaviours

 - Experience/use over controlling behaviours

 3 ways to manage the uncertainty better

-While these are extraordinary times, there are things you can do to help manage the uncertainty.
-We’ve selected three of them – tried and tested methods to help calm real or imagined fears, allay that sense of threat and help you stay focussed and positive.
+While we live in extraordinary times, there are things you can do to help manage uncertainty.
+We’ve selected three of them – tried and tested methods to help calm real or imagined fears, allay that sense of threat and help you stay focused and positive.